 Temperature sensitivity does not always signify nerve damage.
-These symptoms can be found in a tooth that has a fracture line, or has recently had a filling or crown.
+These symptoms can be found in a tooth that has a fracture line or has recently had a filling or crown.
 However, cold and heat sensitive teeth that progressively worsen, or are severe, can often signify nerve damage.
-As with all of these symptoms, we recommend getting your tooth checked out immediately, since they can indicate an underlying infection.
+As with all of these symptoms, we recommend getting your tooth checked out immediately since they can indicate an underlying infection.

 3. “I have a bump on my gums beside my tooth”

 When a tooth becomes infected, sometimes a small bump may appear on your gums next to the tooth.
-Most times, but not always, this sign will be accompanied with pain and/or a bad taste in your mouth.
+Most times, but not always, this sign will be accompanied by pain and/or a bad taste in your mouth.
 A tooth infection is a serious issue and should be taken care of right away.
 Left untreated, the infection could spread to the other surrounding teeth and/or cause other major health problems.

 4. “I have a toothache and a fever”

 A toothache accompanied by a fever can often signify a tooth infection.
 As already mentioned, an infection can cause serious health risks if not treated immediately.
 Call our office right away if you begin to have these symptoms together.

 5. “My tooth has a large cavity (decay)”